The Best Graduate Degrees for Nonprofit Professionals

 What Are Your Choices?

 Is there a program out there for you?
 Indeed!
 The variety of nonprofit-focused degree programs may amaze you.
 Here are descriptions of a few:

 - MBA: Master of Business Administration.
 These programs come with a variety of public sector “twists” such as Northwestern’s Social Enterprise concentration at the Kellogg School of Business.
-Net Impact's survey, Business as UNusual, outlined some one hundred socially-focused business school programs.
+Net Impact's survey, Business as UNusual, outlined the interest in and availability of socially-focused business school programs.

 - MPA: Master of Public Administration.
 These programs teach students how to apply business skills to the public sector.
 The MPA works well for a Grants Manager, Director of Development or Manager of Philanthropic Programs.